Philadelphia Weather: Bitter Cold, Another Powerful Storm On Horizon For Weekend After Brief Reprieve

 Expect a frigid start to the weekend with sub-zero wind chills, likely region-wide.
-Dangerous cold will develop in the Poconos with winds chills as cold minus-30 degrees late Friday night into early Saturday.READ MORE: Investigation Of Medical Helicopter Crashing In Drexel Hill Could Take Longer Than 1 Year, NTSB Says
+Dangerous cold will develop in the Poconos with winds chills as cold minus-30 degrees late Friday night into early Saturday.READ MORE: 28-Year-Old Shot Multiple Times In Deadly Olney Shooting, Police Say

 In these conditions, frostbite and hypothermia are possible within minutes without proper clothing.
 Wind chills stay sub-zero Saturday afternoon in the mountains and in the low teens and single digits across the Delaware Valley.

 Then, a large, powerful and dynamic storm system looks to impact the region Sunday night into Martin Luther King Day on Monday.
-Current data is pointing to a measurable-snow-changing-to-rain event for the city and nearby suburbs, all snow far north and west, and mainly all rain at the Jersey Shore.MORE NEWS: Philadelphia Area Residents Faced With Delayed Deliveries, Empty Shelves As Supply Chain Issues Resurface
+Current data is pointing to a measurable-snow-changing-to-rain event for the city and nearby suburbs, all snow far north and west, and mainly all rain at the Jersey Shore.MORE NEWS: Philadelphia Nurses Exhausted, Frustrated As COVID-19 Surges: 'We Want America To Recognize That We're In A Huge Crisis'

 Intense wind gusts appear likely Sunday night, and with snow potentially falling in conjunction, power outages could be possible or potentially widespread.
 Stay tuned to the evolving forecast.